Teddy Wilson (television personality): After the Black

 On Saturday, March 26, 2016 it was announced that After the Black, the Orphan Black after show hosted by Wilson and his co-hosts Ajay Fry and Morgan Hoffman, had been picked up by BBC America for broadcast following Orphan Black during the show's fourth season.

 Mighty Trains

 Wilson is currently host of Mighty Trains.
 The series airs in over 100 countries, including in the United States on Smithsonian Channel and Discovery Channel in Canada.

-In each one-hour episode, he brings rail fans on a memorable train trip in a scenic global location.
+Each one-hour episode takes place on a train trip in a scenic global location.
 Since premiering in 2016 the series has spanned 6 continents, covering trains in Switzerland, Japan, Norway, Australia, Ecuador, India, Spain, New Zealand, Sweden, Thailand, South Africa, Italy, Peru, Vietnam, Serbia & Montenegro, Canada, and the United States.

 Mighty Trains won the Gold Medal in the "Travel and Tourism" category at the 2018 New York Festival's World's Best TV & Film Awards.

-The series was recently renewed for a fourth season, with production occurring in late 2019 and early 2020.
+The series was renewed for a fourth season, with production occurring in late 2019 and early 2020.

 In 2022, he was cohost with Aliya Jasmine of the spinoff series The Mightiest.